dailymomo/stats220/README.md

 # stats220
+I am Yaochen Yan from University of Auckland.
-The purpose of this repo is finish my STATS220 Assignment 1, and this is a meme made byself using R.
+This repo is for my STATS220 Assignment 1, which is a meme made byself using R.